-32. PLAGIARISM
+29. PLAGIARISM

 Plagiarism is the "failure to acknowledge the ideas or writing of another" or "presentation of the ideas or writing of another as one's own" and should be read to cover intentional and unintentional failure to acknowledge the ideas of others.
 In this context "others" means any other person including a pupil, academic, professional, published author or other resources such as the internet.
 The College believes that failing to acknowledge the use of ideas of others constitutes an important breach of the values upheld within the school.
 The school uses software as a tool to help verify the originality of the work submitted.
 Any work submitted by a pupil must be correctly referenced.
 If a teacher suspects that sections of work submitted are not the pupil's own and the work is not referenced, 10 penalty points will be given.
 The pupils will be given an opportunity to re-submission in two days.
 Habitual plagiarism will be dealt with in line with the Code of Conduct and may result in exclusion from PEPPS.

-33. PRIZE-GIVING AND AWARDS
+30. PRIZE-GIVING AND AWARDS

 Prize-giving is held towards the end of November.
-There is a Sports and Culture Gala Evening event and a Leadership and Academics Gala Evening event.
 These gala evenings are reserved for top achievers in their respective fields including trophy winners, top Grade 7 leaders and the announcement of new library prefects.
 A prize-giving assembly is also held to hand out all of the certificates for extra-curricular activities and additional academic certificates.